-The variable TOU peak price recovers part of the distribution cost and most of Transpower's peak-based interconnection charge.
-The difference between Peak and Off-peak prices reflects transmission interconnection charges, and close to the desired distribution pricing signal amount.
-The transmission interconnection charges are based on demand at peak times, which coincide with peaks on the distribution network.
+The variable TOU peak price recovers part of the distribution cost, and part of Transpower's benefitbased and residual charges.
+The difference between Peak and Off-peak prices reflects the desired distribution pricing signal amount.

-Commercial and Industrial Price Structures (>100kVA)
+Commercial and Industrial Price Structures

 Commercial and industrial pricing has components which adjust to reflect the connected capacity of each customer group.
-The fixed component is cost-reflective, as it's based on the level of demand that customers place on different elements of our network such as subtransmission, high voltage (11kV) and low voltage (400V).
+The fixed component is cost-reflective, as it's based on the level of demand that customers place on different elements of our network such as sub-transmission, high voltage (11kV) and low voltage (400V).